 8. Stanford University’s Statistical Learning

 Stanford University is one of the top schools in the nation.
-This free course, which is available on edX, gives you access to a Stanford education without spending any money.
+This free course on Statistical Learning, which is available on edX, gives you access to a Stanford education without spending any money.
+The courses cover:

 • Linear regression